ceballiure/ansible-role-torrc/README.md

 If you do not wish to differentiate, use `torrc_outbound_bind_address` to specify the same address for both in a single line.
 - `torrc_nickname: ''`
+A handle for your relay, so people don't have to refer to it by key.
+Nicknames must be between 1 and 19 characters inclusive, and must contain only the characters [a-zA-Z0-9].
+If not set, "Unnamed" will be used.
 - `torrc_relay_bandwidth_rate: ''`
 - `torrc_relay_bandwidth_burst: ''`
 - `torrc_accounting_max: ''`